Thursday, September 19, 2024

 Such pedagogy institutes epistemological awareness that is never and cannot be devoid of the practical, and all language learning depends on experience and accountability.
 If a machine cannot process the data of durative character development —the "dianoia of metanoia" (as a subjective genitive) in empathy, integrity, and ethical judgment--it cannot assist human progress and growth.
 The pursuit of ethical transformation--repentance--as the Shema (Deut.
 6:4-9) notes, begins through the ear to reestablish human essence in the heart--intentionality--first and foremost, and only then moves to the expressive soul (nephesh), effective effort (mo-ed), and culminating when Jesus adds dianoia (Matt 22:37; Mark 12: 28) to the essence of messianic mission of peacemaking and soul repair.

-[1] Heidegger’s philosophy of authenticity emphasizes personal responsibility and ethical self-commitment, yet his failure to publicly acknowledge or take responsibility or account in any way for his involvement with the Nazi regime reveal a damning contradiction between his philosophical speculations proposed as absolutes and his actions.
+[1] Heidegger’s approach to authenticity emphasizes personal responsibility and ethical commitment, yet his failure to publicly acknowledge or take responsibility or account in any way for his involvement with the Nazi regime reveals a damning contradiction between his philosophical speculations and metaphysical negations proposed as absolutes and his actions.
 Of course, I'm not the only one to say this, but I add my voice in solidarity with revulsion: He definitively did not live authentically according to his own principles of accountability, and his silence was a way of avoiding responsibility—thus exposing a paradox between his life and his teachings on authenticity.
 In this sense, the paradox may be entertained only by cordoning off the intellect from soul’s lived experience, for when they are harmonized, the paradox cannot be sustained in any way to assert an existential, cataphatic truth.
 In paradox a system reveals its fall and failure and may only become apophatically cautionary.
 Any program of 'Do as I say, not as I do' holds forth no "existential" promise or guidance.

 Unlike the rehabilitating cautionaries of the art of Eliot and the figure of Gatsby I present in this essay's conclusion, I see nothing rehabilitating in the monumental ethical failure of "de-existentialism," the grandiose, wickedly Promethean, and linguistically perverting attempt to peer back into an ontology prior to God to escape duty thereto.